 I hope this has been a helpful look behind the scenes of my field sketching technique.
-In my next post I will continue with this sketch and show how I add watercolor to it.
+In my next post, I will continue with this sketch and show how I add watercolour to it.
 In the meantime, try your own sketches whenever you can, because nothing improves your sketching and helps you develop your own style than practice!

 If you prefer the motivation of being surrounded by other sketchers, join me on an Africa Geographic Art Safari.
 We will spend four days in the South African bush sketching wildlife in beautiful settings.
 You’ll have plenty of time to improve your sketching skills and receive instruction and companionship in a friendly atmosphere.